zchyde/brooklinebooksmith.com/_posts/2015-11-20-holiday-gift-guide-kids.md

 fancy_font: Fredericka+the+Great
 comments: false
 staff: '-staff-'
-excerpt: From Picture Books to YA and Graphica
+description: From Picture Books to YA and Graphica
 ---

 ### PICTURE BOOKS (ages 4-8)